codatio/codat-docs/docs/underwriting/process-loan.md

 The borrower and lender should be able to check the loan status anytime.
 In our demo, this can be done by calling the `GET applications/{applicationId}`.

+You can use the webhooks previously set up to track the progress of the application.

 We can only assess the application and provide an outcome once the data requirements for the underwriting model are complete.
 The loan request is then automatically updated with an _Accepted_ or _Rejected_ status to indicate the decision made on the loan, or with an _UnderwritingFailure_ status to cater for programmatic errors.

-SOMETHING ABOUT WEBHOOKS?
-WHAT DO WE ACTUALLY DO WITH THEM NOW

 :::tip Demo app: data requirements